Jakob Sturm

 Supervision of Theses

 If you are looking for a thesis or guided research topic and are motivated to work on a project related to my research interests, don't hesitate to contact me via email!
 Please attach your CV, Transcript of Records, and a short (< 400 words) introduction about yourself and your motivation.
 As I only have very limited capacities, please understand that I cannot offer a thesis to every interested student.
 However, I will try to answer your enquiries nevertheless, i.e. if you haven't heard from me, I am still deciding whether I can provide you a topic or not.
+Please be aware that I consider it fundamental for a master's thesis to be grounded in the current state of the art, which means there are no exclusively practical MAs but all require a solid grounding in literature.
+To balance research autonomy and close callobration on the project, I usually offer a weekly meeting.

 Open Topics